Bond End Canal: Background and construction

-William Paget, 6th Baron Paget and his successors had the right under a 1698 act of Parliament to make the River Trent navigable from Wilden Ferry to Bond End in Burton on Trent, and to charge a toll on freight.
+William Paget, 6th Baron Paget and his successors had the right under the River Trent Navigation Act 1698 (10 Will.
+3. c.
+26) to make the River Trent navigable from Wilden Ferry to Bond End in Burton on Trent, and to charge a toll on freight.
 The rights over the Trent Navigation were leased to the Burton Boat Company who profited from the movement of hops, grain and malt for the brewers of Burton as well as cheese, pottery, iron and timber.
 The Trent and Mersey Canal was built from 1766, eventually providing a navigable route for narrowboats from Derwent Mouth, just downstream of Wilden Ferry, through Burton to North West England.

 The Burton Boat Company was concerned that the new canal would threaten their existing trade.
 They had tried to persuade the Trent and Mersey Canal's engineer James Brindley to make the connection to the Trent at Bond End and use the Trent Navigation for downstream trade.
-Brindley refused because fluctuating river levels made the Navigation less reliable than a continuation of the canal.
+Brindley refused because fluctuating river levels made the navigation less reliable than a continuation of the canal.
 The Burton Boat Company then resolved to make their own connection to the Trent and Mersey Canal and provided finance of £3,600 to run a widebeam canal the 1.5 mi from Bond End to the Trent and Mersey basin at Shobnall.
-The canal ran entirely on land owned by Henry Paget, Lord Paget and without benefit of an act of parliament, commonly used for other navigation works.
+The canal ran entirely on land owned by Henry Paget, Lord Paget and without benefit of an act of Parliament, commonly used for other navigation works.
 The Bond End Canal has sometimes been referred to as a branch of the Trent and Mersey Canal but this is incorrect as they were always in separate ownership.
 The construction works were completed between 1774 and 1775.

 The Bond End Canal originally had just one lock at the point of connection to the River Trent, on Peel's Cut, which was also the site of a basin and wharves for transfer from the Trent Navigation.
 The Trent and Mersey Canal refused permission for a direct connection between the two waterways and so a physical separation between the two was maintained at what became known as the Shobnall Bar.
 This required cargo to be unloaded and transferred manually between vessels on the two canals.